fusion-energy/neutronics_material_maker/README.md

 my_mat1.openmc_material
 ```

-For several materials within the collection the desnity is adjusted when the material is enriched.
+For several materials within the collection the density is adjusted when the material is enriched.
 For breeder blankets in fusion it is common to enrich the lithium 6 content.

 ## Usage - enriched Material

+Lithium ceramics used in fusion breeder blankets often contain enriched lithium-6 content.
+This slightly changes the density and

 ```python
 import neutronics_material_maker as nmm